 Recommended hotels in Corfu Town

-Recommended Budget hotel: Magnolia Rooms
+Budget hotel: Magnolia Rooms

-Recommended mid-range hotel: Mayor Mon Repos Palace Art Hotel
+Mid-range hotel: Mayor Mon Repos Palace Art Hotel

-Recommended Luxury hotel: Rodostamo Hotel & Spa
+Luxury hotel: Rodostamo Hotel & Spa

 Wrapped around three beautiful bays, Paleokastritsa is an iconic, scenic spot to spend your Greek holiday.
 In fact it remains one of the best family holidays we have ever had.

-There is a lot to see and do especially if you are into watersports with a wide range of boats and boating activities on offer including very modern glass bottom boats.
+There is a lot to see and do especially if you are into water sports with a wide range of boats and boating activities on offer including very modern glass bottom boats.

 There are many accommodation options.
 We stayed in a cheap and cheerful small family hotel right across from the beach (Zefiros) and I can still hear the fat lazy bees buzzing around our breakfast table.

 Paleokastritsa is a great destination if you don’t have a car.
 You can walk up to the monastery or explore the various bays by water.
 If you do want to see the rest of the island however hire a car for a day or two.

 Luxury hotel: Akrotiri Beach Hotel